dkrichards86/dkrichards86.github.io/_posts/2019-06-03-the_bus_problem.md

 layout: post
 title:  "The Bus Problem"
 description: >-
+One of your engineers gets hit by a bus.
+Suddenly, your team is left down one employee.
+That engineer happens to hold all knowledge of core functionality.
+How do you respond?
 ---

 Picture this.
 You’re the manager of a software team.
 The team is working on the MVP for a new SaaS product.
 Your company, still young and growing, has put the “aces in their places”.
 Considering the company’s size, team members own particular